How to Complete SBA Form 413 for 7(a) and 504 Loans

 Where to find help filling out your personal financial statement

-You could find help filling out your SBA personal financial statement, such as how to fill out assets and liabilities, from SBA-affiliated organizations like SCORE and America’s Small Business Development Center.
+You could find help filling out SBA Form 413, such as how to fill out assets and liabilities, from SBA-affiliated organizations like SCORE and America’s Small Business Development Center.

 SCORE offers free mentorship and education to small business owners across the U.S. in partnership with the SBA.
 Small Business Development Centers, or SBDCs, also offer free business consulting, as well as at-cost training programs.
 You can find your nearest SBDC based on your state or zip code.

 If you’re unsure about any aspect of your SBA personal financial statement, consider going over the template with a mentor or business consultant.
 Ensuring your financial information is accurate would bring you one step closer to being approved for an SBA loan.